dsanchez-garcia/accim/docs/how to use.md

 ### SingleZone functions

-Just as previously explained for MultipleZones scripts, if you run `accis.addAccis('sz', whateverOutputs, whateverEPversion)` or any of the SingleZone functions, you will be ask in the prompt to enter a few values separated by space to set up the desired IDFs.
+Just as previously explained for MultipleZones scripts, if you run `accis.addAccis('sz', whateverOutputs, whateverEPversion)`, you will be ask in the prompt to enter a few values separated by space to set up the desired IDFs.
 However, you can also skip the command prompt process by running accis directly including the arguments in the function, whose usage would be:
 ```
 >>> accis.addAccis(str, # ScriptType: 'multiplezone' or 'mz', 'singlezone' or 'sz'
 >>>                str, # Outputs: 'simplified', 'standard' or 'timestep'